+1.2.1.3 Long Courses

-- 1.2.1.2 Medium Courses Must not require more than 24 projectiles to complete.
-Course design and construction must not require more than 9 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.3 Long Courses Must not require more than 32 projectiles to complete.
-Course design and construction must not require more than 9 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.4 The approved balance for an IPSC sanctioned match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course (see Approved Stage Ratios in Appendix A4). - 1.2.1.5 Empty chamber and/or empty magazine well/cylinder handgun ready conditions (see Chapter 8), should not be required for more than 25% of the courses of fire in a match.
+- [H] Must not require more than 32 projectiles to complete.
+Course design and construction must not require more than 9 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - [R] Must not require more than 40 projectiles to complete.
+Course design and construction must not require more than 5 scoring targets to be shot from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - [P] Must not require more than 40 projectiles to complete.
+Course design and construction must not require more than 10 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.4 The approved balance for an IPSC sanctioned match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course (see Approved Stage Ratios in Appendix A4). - 1.2.1.5 [H] Empty chamber and/or empty magazine well/cylinder handgun ready conditions (see Chapter 8), should not be required for more than 25% of the courses of fire in a match. - [RP] Option 2 and/or Option 3 firearm ready conditions (see Chapter 8), should not be required for more than 25% of the courses of fire in a match.